 The game is mostly vehicle-based, a mix of both ground-based combat (with craft like tanks, STAPs, and the occasional AAT) as well as air-based combat in the Republic Gunship.

 The game starts off directly before and during the climatic battle of Attack of the Clones, putting you in control of Jedi Master Mace Windu.
 The rest of the game puts you in control of Anakin Skywalker, who, along with Obi-Wan and the rest of the Jedi, uncover a plot by the Seperatists to salvage and exploit the power of the Dark Reaper, an ancient superweapon capable of draining the Force from everything around it.

-Unrelated to the animated series Star Wars: The Clone Wars, which got its own video game tie-in in 2009, Star Wars: Clone Wars: Republic Heroes.
-It is also unrelated to the 2008 video games Star Wars: The Clone Wars: Lightsaber Duels and Star Wars: The Clone Wars: Jedi Alliance.
+Other than a name, characters and time period, it is unrelated to the animated series Star Wars: The Clone Wars, which got its own video game tie-ins, Star Wars: Clone Wars: Republic Heroes, Star Wars: The Clone Wars: Lightsaber Duels and Star Wars: The Clone Wars: Jedi Alliance.

 - Arc Welding: The game bridges together elements from the Star Wars prequels with those of the Old Republic era of the series.
 The Dark Reaper is an ancient superweapon from the latter era, and Anakin is forced to seek the aid of the Force ghost of the Jedi who destroyed it, Ulic Qel-Droma, to learn how to resist the weapons effects and destroy it.